Skip to Content

 USDA mortgages are specifically designed for rural area residents and can include significant benefits.

-• No down payment.
-This is a substantial advantage because it reduces the cash needed to buy or refinance a home.
+• No Down Payment: This is a substantial advantage because it reduces the cash needed to buy or refinance a home.

-• Low Interest Rates.
-USDA loans have competitive interest rates.
+• Low Interest Rates: USDA loans have competitive interest rates.
 In some cases, these rates are lower than the rates borrowers might pay with other types of financing.

-Minimum Qualifications for USDA Loans
+Minimum Requirements for USDA Loans

 The USDA program is open to a wide variety of borrowers, but there are limitations.